-Across the shifting sea I voyaged, to far ports and distant shores.
-I went not to forget, but to remember.
-To remember the way I was as a child, not the way I had grown to be as a man.
+Across the shifting sea I have voyage, to far ports and distant shores.
+I left not to forget, but to remember.
+To remember the way I was as a child, not the way I have grown to be a man.

 I wrote her a letter and sent it on the first ship we crossed.
 Brief, I told her my intent, and left it at that.
 To find myself.
 To learn to love.
 To remember.

-But I soon grew nervous.
-Hers was not the innocence of inexperience, and I could not hold my own beneath it.
-Instead, I noticed that one of her fingers pointed distinctly to a patch of earth, and idly curious, wanting to escape her eyes, but finding comfort somehow in her presence, I investigated as an excuse to stay.
-Beneath her finger was an orange patch of earth – prime molding clay.
-Suddenly inspired, I dug with my fingers and took out fistfuls.
-I poured my water bottle into my hand and with the mixture began to shape and mold.
+It is pointing to the earth, and idly curious, wanting to escape her eyes, but finding comfort somehow in her presence, I investigate as an excuse to stay.
+Beneath her finger is an orange patch of dirt – molding clay.
+Suddenly inspired, I dig with my fingers and take out fistfuls.
+I pour my water bottle into my hand, and with the mixture began to shape and mold.

-Presently, I know not how long my task engrossed me, I suddenly found a child sitting on the cairn of rocks and contemplating my actions with wide eyes.
-Delicate pale wisps fluttered around her face, stirred delicately by the breeze.
+Presently, I know not how long my task has engrossed me, I find a child sitting on the cairn of rocks above me and contemplating my actions with wide eyes.
+Delicate pale wisps flutter around her face, stirred delicately by the breeze.

 “What are you making?”

-I glanced down at the sculpture in my hands.
+I glance down at the sculpture in my hands.
 A woman.
-It wasn’t her, like I thought it would be; nor my mother, which might have made sense; not even a replica of the Virgin standing above my head.
-I handed it over to the child, who took it with her tiny hands and looked it all over.
+It isn’t her, like I thought it would be; nor my mother, which might have made sense; not even a replica of the Virgin that stands above my head.
+I hand it over to the child, who takes it with her tiny hands and looks it all over.

-“I’m in love with my best friend, you see,” I told her.
-“I’ve always wanted to love her, but I don’t really know how, so mostly I’ve just demanded her to love me.
+“I’m in love with my best friend, you see,” I tell her.
+“I’ve always wanted to love her, but I don’t really know how, so mostly I’ve just wanted her to love me.
 But she told me a story – a story about why she refuses to love me…”

 “What was the story?”

-I had poured over the story of Ruth ever since setting sail, and I knew it now by heart.
+I have poured over the book of Ruth ever since setting sail, and I know it now by heart.
 “Once upon a time, a girl named Ruth married a handsome man named Elimelek–”

-The little girl erupted into giggles.
+The little girl erupts into giggles.
 “That’s a funny name!”

-I laughed so hard tears came into my eyes.
+I laugh so hard tears come into my eyes.
 “No, he died remember?
 The new guy was named Boaz.”

-“They all have funny names!” she laughed.
+“They all have funny names!” she laughs.
 “Are you Boaz?”

-She stuck out the sculpture at me, now deformed beyond recognition by the fondling of her tiny fingers.
+She sticks out the sculpture at me, now deformed beyond recognition by the fondling of her tiny fingers.
 “And she is Ruth, the girl you love?”

-I sighed deeply.
+I sigh deeply.
 “Actually, no. She is a woman I don’t understand.
 The woman Ruth loves.
 She’s Naomi.”

-The girl wrinkled her face at the sculpture, confused and dissatisfied with my tale.
+The girl wrinkles her face at the sculpture, confused and dissatisfied with my tale.
 “Are you going to marry Ruth?”

-I hadn’t admitted my desire to myself – all through my searching, I was too confused.
-And now, standing at the foot of a mother, I was too afraid.
-The little girl before me seemed to represent my friend as a child, and the Blessed Virgin was her new mother.
-One was too young, and the other, too old.
+I am too confused.
+And now, standing at the foot of a mother, I am too afraid.
+There is too much symbolism.
+I have opened my heart to love, and find only symbols.
+The little girl before me seems to represent my friend as a child, and the Blessed Virgin is her new mother.
+One is too young, and the other – too old.
 One too bereft of experience, the other loaded with too much.
-If I dared to presume to ask for her hand, would innocence repel me?
-Would experience condemn?
-I feared it.
+If I dare to presume to ask for her hand, would innocence repel me?
+Would experience condemn me?
+I fear it.

-“You should marry her,” she finally pronounced when I was silent too long.
-She declared confidently.
+“You should marry her,” she finally pronounces when I am silent too long.
+She declares it confidently.
 “Naomi wants Ruth to be happy….
 Right?”